Real Testing. Unbiased Reviews.

 For runners seeking a premium daily trainer that prioritizes comfort and durability over lightweight speed, it presents a compelling option despite the premium price tag.

 For daily walkers, this is a worthy model to consider for the amount of cushioning and support they provide.
+We gave it an overall score of an 8.1.

 Compare Similar Products